Chromebook Printing Solution: How to Print from your Chromebook

 In a newer update, Chrome OS Native Printing expands coverage of different print setups supported on Chrome OS devices.
-The ability for Native Printing means that your Chromebook or Chrome OS device will connect directly to any Wi-Fi connected printer set up on your network, without having to use a cloud connection.
+The ability for Native Printing means that your Chromebook or Chrome OS device will connect directly to any Wi-Fi-connected printer set up on your network, without having to use a cloud connection.

-Interested in learning more about printing from your your mobile device?
+Interested in learning more about printing from your mobile device?
 Check out this free whitepaper on achieving anywhere, any device printing!

 HP printer users have the simplest printing alternative: Using the HP Print for Chrome app.
 Users can print through their Google Chrome browser to their HP printer with the HP Print for Chrome app.

-There’s no drivers or software to download from the HP website or Google to print with the app.
+There are no drivers or software to download from the HP website or Google to print with the app.

 To print, users simply need to install the HP Print for Chrome app, then click “Change” from the Google Print options and choose your local HP networked printer.

-The app takes care of the configuration, and allows you to print directly to your networked printer without the need to route your request through Google Cloud Print.
+The app takes care of the configuration and allows you to print directly to your networked printer without the need to route your request through Google Cloud Print.